Tetris poster

 The inciting incident occurs at 14 minutes when Henk plays Tetris for the first time at CES and instantly recognizes its potential as the greatest game ever made, changing his entire trajectory..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat False victory: Henk believes he has secured a deal with ELORG for handheld rights through Belikov, but Robert Maxwell arrives in Moscow with his own agenda, raising the stakes dramatically., fundamentally raising what's at risk.
+Of particular interest, this crucial beat False victory: Henk believes he has secured a deal with ELORG for handheld rights through Belikov, but Robert Maxwell arrives in Moscow with his own agenda, raising the stakes dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Henk realizes the rights dispute can be resolved by proving the original contracts were fraudulent.
 He combines his business knowledge with his belief in Alexey's vision and returns to face the Maxwells directly., demonstrating the transformation achieved throughout the journey.